Uralsib: Activity

 Uralsib Bank has the status of a Principal Member of the international payment systems Visa, Mastercard, American Express, Union Pay and the Russian payment system Mir.
 Bank "Uralsib" performs the function of a third-party processing center of the PS "Mir".

 On December 12, 2022, Uralsib completed the purchase of Citibank retail loan portfolio.

+On July 24, 2023, the Russian credit rating agency NKR upgraded the rating of Uralsib Bank to A.ru with a “stable” outlook.
+The assessment took into account the bank's high capital adequacy and low risk appetite.

 Sanctions

 Uralsib Bank was sanctioned by the United States and the United Kingdom on 24 February 2023 in relation to the 2022 Russian invasion of Ukraine.
+Increased in December 2023 by the UK to include a prohibition on correspondent banking relationships.

+Sanctioned by Canada on 22 August 2023 for association with the Putin regime.

 Management

 Board of the bank as of February 2021: